Mariah Whelan is a poet, teacher and interdisciplinary researcher from Oxford.

-Mariah is a co-Creative Director of ‘Truth Tellers’ an interdisciplinary research project funded by King’s College London that brings artists and academics together to develop collaborative methodologies in the social sciences.
+Mariah is a Co-Creative Director of ‘Truth Tellers’ an interdisciplinary research project funded by King’s College London that brings artists and academics together to develop collaborative methodologies in the social sciences.
 She also co-edits bath magg, an online magazine of new poetry that is a space for excellent writing from established and emerging poets.